On the Sample Complexity and Metastability of Heavy-tailed Policy Search in Continuous Control: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed HPG (Algorithm \ref{Algorithm2}) as compared to some common approaches for policy search.
 Before doing so, we demonstrate experimentally evidence that the heavy-tailed policies results in heavy tailed policy gradients.
-Then, we provides experiments for the Pathological Mountain Car (PMC) (Sec. \ref{sec:prob}) and 1D Mario environment \cite{matheron2019problem}.
-Details of parameter selections are given in Appendix \ref{subsec:experiments_details}, and additional experiments with continuous control environments are provided in Appendix \ref{subsec:experiments_supplement}.
+Then, we provide experiments for the Pathological Mountain Car (PMC) (Sec. \ref{sec:prob}) and 1D Mario environment \cite{matheron2019problem}.
+For PMC, we consider an incentive structure in which the amount of energy expenditure, i.e., the action squared, at each time-step is negatively penalized and the reward structure is given by